osh3276/cynthium/README.md

    energy received, and feasibility.
 6. **Inspect in 3D** — Switch to the 3D Terrain View tab to see the path draped over the digital elevation model.
-7. **Export Results** — Save simulation statistics as CSV for external analysis.
+7. **Export Results** — Save manual paths, autopaths, simulation statistics, or full settings bundles for external analysis and later reuse.

 ### Troubleshooting